Gazza Curse Again

 “Ummmm don’t specifically remember” I was going through the packing in my mind and my stomach sank, I knew the answer was actually “No.” I later found out that this gear was under a box of stuff we were not taking.
 Now we were going fishing for a week without the main fishing gear.
 Brilliant!

 Our trip North was incident free, we booked into our more than comfortable suite, it’s absolutely ideal with a modern kitchen, big fridge and a great BBQ on our patio.
-Comfortable with accommodation we set about organizing our fishing and crabbing.
+Comfortable with accommodation, we set about organizing our fishing and crabbing.

-The weather had not being playing ball, the wind still blustery blowing on shore, today it had calmed a little and we decided to take the “The Boss” out with us to fish and to check and reset crab pots.
-We ran up the port side of Round Hill Creek laying the pots between some boats anchored about 1/2 kilometer up the estuary.
+The weather had not being playing ball, the wind still blustery blowing on shore, today it had calmed a little and we decided to take “The Boss” out with us to fish and to check and reset crab pots.
+We ran up the port side of Round Hill Creek, laying the pots between some boats anchored about 1/2 kilometer up the estuary.
 On shore wind made positioning the boat a little difficult, but not too difficult.

-We decided to go for the mangrove float, I nudged the tinny as close as I dare to the mangroves, now we could see our markings clearly.
-Gazza reached forward with the hook to grab the string, you may think at this point he fell in, but he didn’t.
-He did make rather loud frustrated utterances directed at me, that should have been a sign of things to come.
-My focus was on preventing us being blown among the mangroves, stranding us out here on a stinking mud flat.It took several attempts but we managed to grab the float only to find it was not connected to a pot.
+We went for the mangrove float.
+I nudged the tinny as close as I dare to the mangroves.
+Now we could see our markings clearly.
+Gazza reached forward with the hook to grab the string.
+You may think at this point he fell in, but he didn’t.
+He made rather loud frustrated utterances directed at me.
+That should have been a sign of things to come.
+My focus was on preventing us from being blown among the mangroves, stranding us out here on a stinking mud flat.
+It took several attempts, but we grabbed the float only to find the float was not connected to a pot.
 Cut free deliberately?
 Now we were down three pots.

 Back to the big white boat which is guarding our last pot.
-I had seen our pot buoy on the way up Round Hill Creek it had been about three meters to the stern of the moored boat, which was facing up the river with the ebb tide, By the time we got back the float was directly at the stern, we could see the line still clear of obstruction however we had a gusty wind with squally showers pushing us into the this expensive launch.
+I had seen our pot buoy on the way up Round Hill Creek it had been about three meters to the stern of the moored boat, which was facing up the river with the ebb tide, By the time we got back the float was directly at the stern, we could see the line still clear of obstruction however we had a gusty wind with squally showers pushing us into this expensive launch.

-Intensifying wind was now blowing heavy rain at us, my crew member produced a multi-tool knife, cackled to himself and bent over the back of the boat muttering and cackling in equal measure.
+Intensifying wind was now blowing heavy rain at us.
+My crew member produced a multi-tool knife, cackled to himself and bent over the back of the boat, muttering and cackling in equal measure.
 The panic was taking a deep toll of his mental disposition.
 He popped back up with a smile on his face and severed rope in hand.

 Cut free without a motor running, the squall was blowing us towards the mud flats.
 We needed to switch places and start the dam motor.
 We didn’t know if the prop would go round as it had the pot string wrapped around the shaft.

-Switching places caused some violent rocking of our aluminum platform, fortunately the Mercury fired up and slipped in to gear and the prop struggled its way around as we just fended off the shore and headed straight into the teeth of the squall.
-Panic was never far from the surface, the motor struggled with the jammed string, the wind and rain didn’t let up, we watched silently as the boat ramp grew slowly closer.
+Switching places caused some violent rocking of our aluminum platform.
+Fortunately, the Mercury fired up and slipped in to gear and the prop struggled its way around as we just fended off the shore and headed straight into the teeth of the squall.
+Panic was never far from the surface.
+The motor struggled with the jammed string.
+The wind and rain didn’t let up.
+We watched silently as the boat ramp grew slowly closer.

 The Gazza curse or just bad luck?